 If you’re looking for financial aid, the first place to start is by submitting your Free Application for Federal Student Aid (FAFSA).
-You might be awarded grants, scholarships, and federal student loans.
-But even with your financial aid award package, you might still not have enough to cover all of your educational costs.
+You might be awarded grants, scholarships, and federal loans.
+But even with your financial aid award package, you might still not have enough to cover the cost of attendance and all of your educational costs.

 That’s where private student loans can help.
 Private student loans can bridge the gap in funding to make sure you have the funds you need to attend school.
 In this quick guide, we’ll cover how to apply for student loans from private financial institutions.